 Today I am sharing the most delicious Balinese Chicken recipe!
 Honestly, it’s the best dish I have made for AGES!
 It’s so freaking good!
 Where did the inspiration for this “spicy” dish come from … I’m hearing you ask?
 Well it came from celebrity chef Mr Pete Evans.

 Before we get started I have to tell you this isn’t exactly the Pete Evans Balinese Chicken recipe, but when I saw his dish it reminded me of a cooking class I did in Bali.
 All the same ingredients were used to produce the most amazing dish.

 Casa Luna Cooking School in Ubud runs the most amazing classes.
 The dishes are authentic Balinese dishes and use fresh ground spices and local ingredients sourced daily from the markets.
 When I attended the class, I was given a recipe for a dish that reminded me so much of the Pete Evans Balinese Roasted Chicken, that I had to make a hybrid of my own.

 I also wanted to reproduce the pickle we were shown in class as an accompaniment.
 Now, Pete Evans eats a Paleo diet so he would not be serving Balinese yellow rice with the dish, but I do hope he would enjoy my Balinese pickle.

-I really haven’t varied too much from the authentic recipe or from Pete’s recipe except that at the end of the cooking I added 200 mls of coconut cream to give a luscious, spicy sauce to the dish.
+I really haven’t varied too much from the authentic recipe, or from Pete’s recipe, except that at the end of the cooking I added 200 ml of coconut cream to give a luscious, spicy sauce to the dish.
 Oh man, that was a stroke of genius!
-It’s not in the Pete Evan recipe, and it wasn’t in my Casa Luna cooking class… but oh wow!
-It gave the dish a rich, creamy, spicy sauce that was so aromatic and flavoursome.
+It’s not in the Pete Evan recipe, and it wasn’t in my Casa Luna cooking class but wow!
+It gave the dish a rich, creamy sauce that was aromatic and flavoursome.